Managing Legal Issues in Healthcare (Master's)

 As a healthcare leader, you will be prepared to identify potential issues that require additional legal consultation.
 Consult your advisor about electives or a certificate from any of the other Healthcare Leadership concentrations or from one of the other University College programs to enhance your education and career planning.
 Certain electives will provide the body of knowledge for the Certified Professional in Healthcare Quality (CPHQ) or Project Management Professional (PMP) certification examinations.

-MS in Healthcare Leadership with a concentration in Managing Legal Issues in Healthcare requires completion of 48 credit hours (12 courses)Professional Foundation Courses - 12 qtr. hrs
+MS in Healthcare Leadership with a concentration in Managing Legal Issues in Healthcare requires completion of 48 credit hours (12 courses)Core courses - 20 qtr. hrs

 Design Your Custom Plan